korakinos/mpv-srt-tools/README.md

 Place `subtitles.txt` in the same directory as the python script as well as `subtitles-template.srt`, then invoke the python script from the command line: `python3 merge-subtitles.py`.

 The merged subtitle file will be written to "subtitles.srt".
-Any preexisting file of that name will be backed up by renaming it with a timecode.
+Any preexisting file of that name will be backed up by renaming it with a timecode (e.g. "`subtitles-backup-2022-08-24T20:52:23.srt`").

 ## Installation

 To install the mpv Lua script, simply add it to your script folder, located at `$HOME/.config/mpv/scripts`

 When the mpv player gets started up, the script will be executed and will be ready to use.